-The airport provides both corporate and recreational flyers with a conveniently located facility, offering an alternative to the more congested conveniently located facility, thus relieving added congestion at nearby South Bend Regional Airport in South Bend.
+The airport provides both corporate and recreational flyers with a conveniently located facility, offering an alternative to the more congested South Bend Regional Airport nearby.
+Hangar rentals and ground and tie-down leases are available for both private and corporate aircraft.
+The airport provides both corporate and recreational flyers with a conveniently located facility, thus relieving added congestion at nearby South Bend Regional Airport in South Bend.
 Joe Ray, the City's Public Works Director, also serves as the Michigan state-licensed Airport Manager.